Musings, reflections and advice based on my multiple experiences of moving from the UK to beautiful Barcelona…

 I arrived with a single suitcase and the intention of coming for a year or so, instantly fell in love with the place.
 I made some amazing friends and some of the happiest memories of my life.
-But I was young and, frankly, had no idea what I was doing with my life.
+But I was young and, frankly, had no idea what I was doing.

 After two years of living in Barcelona I moved back to the UK to pursue a career opportunity, but eventually came back to Barcelona three years later, having missed it so much.

 These parties wouldn’t stop until the police arrived on the following Monday morning, typically because her wide-eyed guests liked to fight.

 All in all I’ve now been in Barcelona for a little over five years, on and off, and have lived in five different apartments around the city, ranging from a shared apartment with fellow expats to a room in an apartment owned by a young women who was either a drug dealer or a prostitute.
 Things happened in that apartment, which was large and sunny with views of La Sagrada Familia, that led me to believe she was probably both.
 She certainly had a lot of “cousins” popping in at 3am for a 20-minute visit.

 I’d go home on a Friday night to find a raging party, strangers vomiting in the bathroom and rummaging through my wardrobe.
 These parties wouldn’t stop until the police arrived on the following Monday morning, typically because her wide-eyed guests liked to fight and cause hell for everyone in the building.
 It was one of the worst experiences of my life, that year with “Puta Paula” as I called her, but I certainly learned a lot.